 To grow this plant, select a full sun to part shade location.
 The soil should be acidic, organically rich, and well-draining.

 Fothergilla varieties vary in height.
-Some dwarf types grow 3 to 5 feet tall, while larger ones can reach 6 to 10 feet at maturity.
+Some dwarf types grow three to five feet tall, while larger ones can reach six to 10 feet at maturity.

 Most varieties are suitable for growing in Zones 4 to 8.

 In addition to the pretty flowers, fothergilla provides lovely fall color in shades of orange, red, and yellow.